Larsosterholt/BSc-inverted-pendulum/README.md

 Using the DC-motor as a servo with PID.
 A template on how to use the DC-motor as a servo motor.
 This uses feedback from: current, angular velocity and angle.

 ## PID_sim/
-Simulating the pendulum using simscape using PID.
+Simulating the pendulum in simscape using PID.

 ## LQR_simulation/
 Simulate the pendulum in matlab.
 Using un linear mathematical model, LQR regulator and a swing up alogrithim.
 This is solved using Runge-Kutta 4.